eosiosg/blog/SystemContract-2.md

 If the voter is a proxy, `proxied_vote_weight` of the voter will also be updated.

 3. Reduce `last_vote_weight` (if ever), and then add current vote weight.
+    * Create a relation between voting producer and vote weight.
+    * Deduct last voting weight from voting producers.
+    * Add each voting producer's vote weight by the new weight.

     ```cpp
     void system_contract::voteproducer( const account_name voter_name, const account_name proxy, const std::vector<account_name>& producers ) {
         require_auth( voter_name );